BrainDeadAnarch/NetrunnerIconCache/README.md

 **iconmonstr**: Free to use vectors for unnofficial icons.

-## *Custom icons
+## Custom icons (*)

 Not every Netrunner game action has its own published icon.
 Inspired by the many unoficial Netrunner tokens, NIC also includes custom icons for those game actions without official icons.

 ## Embedding icons

-If your online resource has the capability, embedding an SVG icon is the more flexible approach.
+If your online resource has the capability, embedding an SVG icon is the ideal and more flexible approach.

 ### Size and Color